Tech breakthrough for electric vehicles

-In-wheel electric motors come to market next year
+In-wheel electric motors come to market in 2014

 The holy grail of electric vehicle technology is in-wheel electric motors, which put power directly to the street and eliminate a host of other parts.
 In-wheel electric motor maker Protean claims that by next year, production of their revolutionary product will begin.

 Weighing just 68 pounds, but capable of delivering 100 horsepower and 735 ft-lbs of torque per wheel, the Protean in-wheel electric motor eliminates things like driveshafts, differentials, and transmissions.
 That reduces the cost and complexity of electric drivetrain setups, and drops a whole lot of weight as well.
 Mercedes tuner Brabus has used two Protean motors in their diesel-electric hybrid (above) to great effect.

 Each motor can be controlled independently, allowing for more control in dicey situations.
 The motors reclaim up to 85% of the kinetic energy via regenerative braking.
 They can also be retrofitted to existing vehicles fairly easily.

 With production scheduled for next year, I am left wondering what automakers are signed up for this awesome tech?
 Or will Protean sell them as stand-alone units directly to customers?
 So many possibilities… what will come of it all?